aegis-icons/aegis-icons/messageme.md

 ----

-Please attach papers that indicates ownership of the specific trademark(s)!
+Please attach info that indicates ownership of the specific trademark(s)!

 *Emails that aren't related to icon takedowns are ignored and left unanswered.*